phillm4/ISS_uNLC/README.md

 # Instrument Shaft Segmentation using Unsupervised Non-Local Consensus Voting (ISS-uNLC)

 ISS-uNLC is an application of the methods explored in the 2017 paper, [Learning Features by Watching Objects Move](https://people.eecs.berkeley.edu/~pathak/unsupervised_video/).
-More specifically, it is an evaluation of the unsupervised bottom-up video motion segmentation algorithm, [uNLC]( https://github.com/pathak22/videoseg), explained in section 5.1 of the paper, on robotic surgery images and the ability to generate pseudo ground truth data for instrument shaft segmentation.
-As noted by the authors of Learning Features by Watching Objects Move, uNLC is in fact an implementation of Faktor and Irani’s NLC algorithm from their 2014 paper, [Video Segmentation by Non-Local Consensus Voting]( http://www.wisdom.weizmann.ac.il/~vision/NonLocalVideoSegmentation.html).
+More specifically, it is an evaluation of the unsupervised bottom-up video motion segmentation algorithm, [uNLC]( https://github.com/pathak22/videoseg). uNLC is in an implementation of Faktor and Irani’s NLC algorithm from the 2014 paper, [Video Segmentation by Non-Local Consensus Voting]( http://www.wisdom.weizmann.ac.il/~vision/NonLocalVideoSegmentation.html).

-This library includes what we consider a stripped down version of the available uNLC and choose to implement the aspects that are most relevant to our use.
-As a result, we impose a several modifications and offer a greater description of the algorithm that is being used.
-In our source code, we indicte the areas where these modifications take place.
-Furthermore, we attempt to provide detailed instructions on how to use the software.

-We stress again that this is an implementation and adaptation of the available uNLC source code.
-Installation instructions are provided below for convenience and are specific to our use, however please view the authors’ original source code for complete installation instructions and demo.
+This library includes modified scripts for the available uNLC and is intended to simplify the installation process.

 ## Several Notes Regarding Installation and the Additional Libraries

-As pyflow is a wrapper around [Ce Liu's C++ implementation of Coarse2Fine Optical Flow](http://people.csail.mit.edu/celiu/OpticalFlow/), the python wrapper utilizes the python package Cython.
+One of the required libraries if pyflow.
+Pyflow is a wrapper around [Ce Liu's C++ implementation of Coarse2Fine Optical Flow](http://people.csail.mit.edu/celiu/OpticalFlow/), and the python wrapper utilizes the python package Cython.
 Cython consists of C-extensions for Python.
-When attempting to build the pyflow library, on a windows machine, we obtained the error of "error: Unable to find vcvarsall.bat".
-After attempting to troubleshoot, it appears that this is a common error and the culprit is with Visual Studio.
-At the time of study, we were unable to find a solution for this error that worked for us and decided instead to work on an alternative system.
-We decided to work on an Ubuntu 16.04 LTS system.
+When attempting to build the pyflow library on a windows machine, the error, "error: Unable to find vcvarsall.bat" was encountered.
+This appears to be a common error due to Visual Studio.
+As a result, all work was completed on an Ubuntu 16.04 LTS system.

 ## Required Libraries and Additional Dependencies